Friday, May 24, 2024

 Forty years ago today, the PREQUEL to "Raiders of the Lost Ark", perhaps the most revered film of the early 1980s, was released to a rapturous public on Memorial Day weekend.
 The box office total for this second Indy outing was predictably huge- $179 million in the U.S., coming in third for the year behind "Beverly Hills Cop" and Ghostbusters".
 It's safe to say that crowd-pleasing fun was being perfected at this time.
 But with the exception of a giddy Roger Ebert(four stars), the same level of critical respect has eluded "Doom".
 Leonard Maltin and People magazine were downright hostile.
 A summer backlash over the film's darkness and violence(and the equally anarchic "Gremlins") led to the creation of the PG-13 rating for the heart-ripping, child-enslaver Mola Ram.
 Director Steven Spielberg, the industry's most powerful figure, supported the move and appeared remorseful during publicity for 1989's "Last Crusade".
 A recent rewatch for this article revealed than an apology was never necessary.
 Join me as I explain in great detail why every childhood should include in trip to India in 1935.

 It's anything goes in a Shanghai nightclub.
-I like Dr. Jones in a tux, a clever nod to James Bond and a neat contrast to the famous "Raiders" opening and all the dirtiness to come.
-George Lucas hired the husband-and-wife writing team of William Huyck and Gloria Katz("American Graffiti") in 1982 to craft a "Gunga Din"-style adventure complete with black magic and human sacrifice(original writer Lawrence Kasdan was uninterested in those ideas).
+I like Dr. Jones in a white tux, a clever nod to James Bond and a neat contrast to the famous "Raiders" opening and all the dirtiness to come.
+Producer George Lucas hired the husband-and-wife writing team of William Huyck and Gloria Katz("American Graffiti") in 1982 to craft a "Gunga Din"-style adventure complete with black magic and human sacrifice(original writer Lawrence Kasdan was uninterested in those ideas).
 The "Star Wars" creator was adament that Nazis and Marion Ravenwood not be included, allowing Kate Capshaw to sing in Mandarin for Chinese crime boss Lao Che(Roy Chiao).
 Indiana ends up with two unlikely sidekicks while concluding some perilous business in the Far East.

 Ke Huy Quan is indeed very funny as Short Round, an energetic 12 year old orphan that presumably became Indy's guide in Shanghai.
 The character was an instant fan favorite and the perfect counterpoint to the impending gloom and doom, and Quan soon found himself cast in Richard Donner's "The Goonies", another Spielberg adjacent project.
 The endearing actor became an Oscar winner for 2022's "Everything Everywhere All At Once", after a long absence from the screen.
 "The Dial of Destiny", the fifth film in the franchise, missed out on a crowd-pleasing opportunity.